What is an MRZ Code? The Role of MRZ Technology in Identity Verification

 If you are a financial institution or an insurance company it is important to make sure you know when you are doing business with a PEP.
 These individuals are more likely than others to be involved in bribery or corruption due to the influence they hold through their position.
 This can lead to KYC and AML violations for dealing with these individuals or countries and can result in severe fines for violations.

 Consult with an attorney to ensure a PEP check is necessary for your business.
-If so, consider using IDMERIT’s identity verification solution, IDMverify, to validate all individuals your company interact with.
-IDMverify can check whether an individual is a PEP or not.
+If so, consider using IDMERIT’s identity verification solution, IDMkyc, to validate all individuals your company interact with.
+IDMkyc can check whether an individual is a PEP or not.